 Grant recipients are required to submit Quarterly Progress Reports (QPRs) to the BSCC.
 Progress reports are a critical element in BSCC's monitoring and oversight process.
-Grantees that are unable to demonstrate that they are making sufficient progress toward project goals and objectives and that funds are being spent in accordance with the Grant Agreement and Proposition 47 Work Plan could be subject to the withholding of funds.
-Once grants are awarded, BSCC staff will work with grantees to create custom progress reports.
-Applicable forms and instructions will be available to grantees on the BSCC's website after the Grantee Orientation.
+Grantees that are unable to demonstrate sufficient progress toward project goals and objectives or demonstrate that funds are being spent in accordance with the Grant Agreement and Prop 47 Work Plan could be subject to the withholding of funds.